erleonard/aro/index.md

 ---

 # Deploying and Integrating Azure Red Hat OpenShift

-intro
+Azure Red Hat OpenShift (ARO) is a fully managed service of OpenShift on Microsoft Azure.
+It is jointly developed, operated, and supported by Microsoft and Red Hat.
+ARO provides a powerful platform for building, deploying, and scaling containerized applications using Kubernetes and other open-source technologies.
+You can learn more about it on the current web page context.

+This repository will focus on the integration of Azure Serives and Azure Red Hat OpenShift 4.

 ## Modules

-This lab has modules on:

 * Deploying Azure Red Hat OpenShift
+* Configure Azure Active Directory authentication
+* Configure Azure Container Registry
 * Configure Azure ARC for Observibility (Azure Monitor)
-* Configure Azure Container Registry
-* Configure Azure Active Directory authentication

 The lab is available as GitHub pages [here](https://erleonard.github.io/aro-deployment/)